Get Involved!

 According to the eligibility criteria set in the Call for proposals, when it comes to geographical coverage,

-• The partnership shall bring together between 5 and 7 candidate partners, including the Lead Partner
+• The partnership shall bring together between 6 and 8 candidate partners, including the Lead Partner

-• The partners in the application can not count two cities from the same Member/Partner state.
+• The partners in the application cannot count two cities from the same Member/Partner state.

-This database lists and provides detailed information on all UIA cities which have expressed their interest in leading an Innovation transfer Network.
-Cities interested in transferring an innovative practice can browse through the database and contact directly the candidate Lead Partners.
+Cities interested in transferring a good practice can browse through the database and contact directly the candidate Lead Partners “looking for partners”.

 In addition, contacts of National URBACT Points can be very useful for finding right partners from different countries.
 These are provided in section 12 – useful resources of the Call document.
-More information and contact details about National URBACT Points can be found at this link: https://urbact.eu/how-find-us.
+More information and contact details about National URBACT Points can be found at this link: https://urbact.eu/how-find-us/nup

 EXPERTISE

-During their lifetime, approved Innovation Transfer Networks will be assisted by a validated URBACT Lead Expert which shall support the partnership over the entire duration of the network with:
+During their lifetime, approved Transfer Networks will be assisted by a validated URBACT Lead Expert which shall support the partnership over the entire duration of the network with:

 • the definition of the main focus of network activities based on the deep analysis taking place at the beginning of project cycles.
 It includes designing the network work plan with a menu of exchange and learning activities with various formats, elaborating the main expected results and production of network outputs